leaderboardsgg/leaderboard-site/README.md

 ## VSCode Setup

-- Install the reccomended extensions see `/.vscode/settings.json`
+- Install the reccomended extensions

+  - These come from `/.vscode/extensions.json`
+  - They will also appear in the extensions tab in the recommended dropdown alongside some automatically suggested extensions from VSCode itself.

 - Make sure if you have done Vue 2 dev in VSCode to disable Vetur extension for the workspace
 - Enable Volar [Takeover mode](https://vuejs.org/guide/typescript/overview.html#takeover-mode)